tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 - Asus and MSI use a different order for these, making it easy to get confused!
   - Asus uses the order Wr-Park-Nom
   - MSI uses the order Wr-Nom-Park
-- In online discussions, we are better off using explicit, unambiguous notation
+- when communicating with others, try to use explicit, unambiguous notation
   - for example, write: wr=80, park=0, nom=60.
-This is clearer than writing 80-0-60.
+This is clearer than writing 80-0-60, whose meaning depends on the relevant board manufacturer
+- you can get a quick feeling for approximate RTT values by setting your IOLs and RTLs all on auto and rebooting a few times, then seeing whether the RTLs/IOLs train well
+- About scaling: as you increase demands on your memory controller (e.g. setting higher frequency, lower CAS latency) then the optimal values will change.
+  - Park drops towards 0
--
+  - Nom rises towards Wr
+  - Wr usually remains static at 80
+  - Very high frequencies may benefit from wr=120

 Misc tips and tricks